poetapp/frost-api/README.md

 ## API

-Examaple with curl, you must to set $FROST_URL.
+For the examples with curl, you need to set $FROST_URL.

 ## Accounts

 ### Create account

 * **URL** /accounts